imjasonh/gcp-metrics-action/README.md

-# OpenTelemetry Exporter for GitHub Actions
+# GCP Metrics Exporter for GitHub Actions

 A GitHub Action that collects workflow step metrics and traces, and exports them to Google Cloud Monitoring and Cloud Trace.